RosaleeKnight/study-notes/cybersecurity-terminology.md

 Software: Programs on the computers used to perform tasks.

 Spear Phishing: Email spoofing attack that targets a specific organization or individual seeking unauthorized access to sensitive information.

+Spoofing: When a hacker changes the IP address of an email so that it seems to come from a trusted source.

 Spyware: A type of software that installs itself on a device and secretly monitors a victim's online activity.